ArnaudAmun/SDFI-ui/README.md

 # SDFI-ui

 This UI aims at testing the Solana_DFI_Program git repo.
+To test it, run solana on local cluster and deploy the SDFI contract.

 # Addresses creation